CleanCut/green/README.md

 Green.
 Clean test output for modern Python.
 =================================

 Green provides clean output for Python unit tests.
+Compare it to nose, nose2, or trial.

 Basic Usage
 ===========